Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-feed-importing.md

 ![](/resources/docs/proget-importing-proget-feedselect.png){height="" width="50%"}

 All Feed Types can be imported from other ProGet servers.
-ProGet uses Packages API for package importing.
-This allows the other servers to be ProGet 2023+.
+ProGet uses the Packages API to import packages from other ProGet instances.
+Because of this, the source server must be running ProGet 2023 or later.

 :::(info)(Importing Docker Images)
 Docker images can be imported as of ProGet 2025.13.
 For servers below 2025.13, you will need to remove any Docker connectors prior to importing.
 Imports are blocked if connectors are detected.